chinapedia/wikipedia.abstract.en/Page/Etruscan_language.md

 The Etruscan corpus is edited in the _Corpus Inscriptionum Etruscarum_ (CIE) and _Thesaurus Linguae Etruscae_ (TLE).[71]

-EtruscanLanguage2.JPGs in the Etruscan Museum in Rome]]
+s in the Etruscan Museum in Rome]]

 Bilingual text